dyussekeyev/thamara/README.md

 THAMARA consists of several components:

-1. AmsiScanner - DLL that is implemented as the provider of the antimalware product (see also [IAntimalwareProvider](https://learn.microsoft.com/en-us/windows/win32/api/amsi/nn-amsi-iantimalwareprovider)).
+1. **AmsiScanner** - DLL that is implemented as the provider of the antimalware product (see also [IAntimalwareProvider](https://learn.microsoft.com/en-us/windows/win32/api/amsi/nn-amsi-iantimalwareprovider)).
+The buffers/blobs are scanned using the [YARA](https://github.com/VirusTotal/yara) static library.

+     Rules are stored in the following file:

+     ```
+     C:\ProgramData\Thamara\rules.yar
+     ```

+     The following file stores detections:

+     ```
+     C:\ProgramData\Thamara\amsi.log
+     ```

-2. AmsiForcedScanner - DLL is to be injected into the monitored process to intercept the certification of the WinAPI function and forward transmitted data into AmsiScanner.
+3. **AmsiForcedScanner** - DLL is to be injected into the monitored process to intercept the certification of the WinAPI function and forward transmitted data into AmsiScanner.
 The hooking capabilities are provided by the [Microsoft Detours](https://github.com/microsoft/Detours) static library.
-The list of hooked functions is below.
+The list of hooked functions is below:

+     ```
+     NtWriteVirtualMemory
+     NtReadVirtualMemory
+     RtlDecompressBuffer
+     RtlCompressBuffer
+     ```

-3. AmsiInjector - executable that enumerates existing processes and injects AmsiForcedScanner into each (in progress).
+4. **AmsiInjector** - executable that enumerates existing processes and injects AmsiForcedScanner into each (in progress).

-4. AmsiTest - executable that provides testing of compiled libraries.
+5. **AmsiTest** - executable that provides testing of compiled libraries.

-## Building and Installation
+## Installation

 1. Use Microsoft Visual Studio 2022 to build the solution.